angular/angular/aio/content/guide/universal.md

 Open a browser and navigate to http://localhost:4200/.
 You should see the familiar Tour of Heroes dashboard page.

-Navigation using `routerLinks` works correctly because they use the native anchor (`<a>`) tags.
+Navigation using `routerLinks` works correctly because they use the built-in anchor (`<a>`) tags.
 You can go from the Dashboard to the Heroes page and back.
-You can click a hero on the Dashboard page to display its Details page.
+Click a hero on the Dashboard page to display its Details page.

-If you throttle your network speed so that the client-side scripts take longer to download (instructions below), you'll notice:
+If you throttle your network speed so that the client-side scripts take longer to download (instructions following), you'll notice:
 * You can't add or delete a hero.
 * The search box on the Dashboard page is ignored.